-Finally, it should be noted that the different focus on allocating revenues and expenses quite closely replicates the benefits-tax cash flow methodology for calculating fiscal imbalances, being far removed from that for computing the tax benefit incidence.
-We observe here nothing more than a payment for what the CG spends in the Basque territory, and in now estimating expenditure needs according to certain central standards.
+Finally, it should be noted that the different focus on allocating those central revenues and expenses to FRs quite closely replicates the monetary flow methodology, far from that for computing the tax benefit incidence advocated for the rest of Spain.
+We observe for FRs nothing more than a payment for what the CG spends in the Basque territory, and in estimating expenditure needs according to certain central standards.

-(ii) The way in which redistribution and solidarity have been understood in the general financing system of the RGs, lacking a clear and transparent regime, has created multiple problems.
-As applies in fiscal federalism, if the financial capability to afford fundamental services across jurisdictions is the same despite the fact that the financial contributions have not been the same, redistribution is already implicit in the system.
-There has been a trend in a rather distorted way for contending that central transfers should not provide equal but rather lower resources per capita for those major contributing communities.
-This has left some RGs with a lower per capita finance capacity despite the fact responsibilities for the public provision of the services are universal (in the sense of population rather than income-based).
-The wealthier Autonomous Communities in Spain have therefore a number of additional handicaps for pursuing progress, and are under greater pressure to make expenditure cuts or are permanently installed in deficit imbalances and debt.
+(ii) The way in which redistribution and solidarity have been understood in the general financing system of the RGs, lacking a clear and transparent regime, has created several problems.
+As applies in fiscal federalism, if the financial capability to afford fundamental services across jurisdictions is the same despite the fact that the financial contributions are not, redistribution is already taking place.
+There has been a trend in a rather distorted way for contending that central transfers should not provide equal, but rather lower, resources per capita for those major contributing communities.
+This has left some RGs with a very much diminished per capita finance capacity despite the fact that responsibilities for the public provision of the services are universal (in the sense of being population rather than income-based entitled).
+The wealthier Autonomous Communities (with the exception of Madrid)